perspectivesonatheme/patterns/Core/Criticality.md

 The transition of a system between two different classes of behavior.

-TODO: Difference between the transition between two classes of behavior (traffic), and the addition of two opposed functions (coal worker, failure rate)?
+{TODO: Difference between the transition between two classes of behavior (traffic), and the addition of two opposed functions (coal worker, failure rate)?}
 - Or are they really the same thing?
 Think about the traffic or hash tables examples—it won't be perfectly linear up to the critical point.
 The second car on a road has a small chance of slightly impeding the first, and there's a small chance of hash collision even with only two elements.
 This would mean there aren't any discontinuities.
 They're all just function addition/multiplication where the dominant behavior transitions from one to another.

 There can be hidden or opportunity costs to approaching 100% utilization (see personal free time example).